-1501/1502 ACCOUNTING 2A BC / 2B BC (1 hr) \ Gr 11-12 0.5/0.5 credit
+1501/1502 ACCOUNTING 2A BC / 2B BC (1 hr)

-Prerequisite/Recommendation: Accounting 1A/1B.
+Prerequisite/Recommendation: Accounting 1A / 1B with a 2.0 or higher and teacher/administrative recommendation.

 This course is a continuation of accounting concepts mastered in Accounting 1A/1B.
 Managerial Accounting will be the focus on this course.
 Students will develop a more in depth understanding of depreciation, bonds, manufacturing accounting, loans, interest, inventory, receivables, payables, stock, and dividends.
 Both manual and computerized accounting will be incorporated.
 Students who complete Accounting 2A BC/2B BC may be eligible for articulated college credit.
 Students will have the opportunity to obtain industry certification in Intuit Certified Bookkeeping Professional and Intuit QuickBooks Certified User Online.
 This course has been approved to meet the MMC senior year math-related credit requirement.